yochaigal/cairn/wip/backgrounds/mountebank.md

 # Mountebank

-> Wits are your sharpest weapon, a facade the strongest shield.
+> Wits are your sharpest weapon, and a facade your strongest shield.
 But when you do lose, you lose badly.

 ## Names